Mexiquense Televisión: Transmitters

 XHGEM has authorizations for 21 digital repeaters across the state, including repeaters that replace the old, separately licensed Tejupilco de Hidalgo and Atlacomulco ones.
 Seven more are associated to XHPTP.

-The entire state network left analog on December 17, 2015, in line with the shutoff date for television in Mexico City and the State of Mexico.
+The entire state network left analog on 17 December 2015, in line with the shutoff date for television in Mexico City and the State of Mexico.

 XHGEM and its dependent repeaters changed from virtual channel 12 to 34 in October 2016, to standardize with XHPTP.

 Programming

 Most of Televisión Mexiquense's programming is produced in-house, with three newscasts a day, a daily sports program and public affairs and cultural programming.
-What syndicated fare it has had over the years has almost exclusively consisted of movies, foreign soap operas (mostly, Korean dramas dubbed into Spanish) and cartoons.
+What syndicated fare it has had over the years has almost exclusively consisted of movies, foreign soap operas (mostly Korean dramas dubbed into Spanish) and cartoons.
 The network also sources some of its programming from Deutsche Welle's Spanish-language service, which also sells its output to other state networks.

 Subchannels

-On September 26, 2019, Governor Alfredo del Mazo announced that Mexiquense TV would launch two subchannels and a news agency, AMX Noticias.
+On 26 September 2019, Governor Alfredo del Mazo announced that Mexiquense TV would launch two subchannels and a news agency, AMX Noticias.
 The subchannels, an AMX Noticias news channel and 1-hour timeshift of the same, were authorized by the IFT the same month and slated to launch in early 2020.
-The 34.2 subchannel launched in April 2020 to carry school programming after all in-person classes were halted; in addition, the 34.3 subchannel was scrapped.
+The 34.2 subchannel launched in April 2020 to carry school programming after all in-person classes were halted.